 The Pharmacy Technician Program provides both academic and clinical education in pharmacy practices.
-The objective of the program is to provide the healthcare community with quality technicians who are prepared for the retail or the hospital clinical pharmacy field.
+The objective of the program is to provide the healthcare community with quality technicians.
 Pharmacy Technicians work under the supervision of licensed pharmacists.

-Students will be prepared to take the national certification examination provided by the Pharmacy Technician Certification Board as required by the Louisiana State Board of Pharmacy.
+At the completion of the Entry-Level Program students will be prepared to take a national certification examination provided as required by the Louisiana State Board of Pharmacy.

 Estimated Costs of the Program